Partner, Head of Middle East

 Interestingly, the names of all employers operating the scheme will be published on Revenue's website after the Scheme has expired.

 Penalties will also apply to any abuse of the Scheme such as self-declaring incorrectly, not providing funds to employee, non-adherence to Revenue, or any other relevant guidelines.

 Employers must not operate this scheme for any employee who is making a claim for duplicate support from the Department - for example, Pandemic Unemployment Payment.

-The Covid-19 Pandemic Unemployment Payment has been increased to €350 per week.
-It is available to all employees and the self-employed who have lost their job due to the Covid-19 pandemic and will be in place for the duration of the crisis.
+The Covid-19 Pandemic Unemployment Payment has been increased to €350 per week and will be paid until at least 8 June.
+Again, if the pandemic welfare subsidies are to be extended they will likely be tapered or changed from their current format.
+It is available to all employees and the self-employed who have lost their job due to the Covid-19 pandemic.
+Those who are self-employed will be paid the payment of €350 through the Department rather than through the Revenue scheme.
 The government has issued guidelines on those who can apply for the payment.